PSModule/Store/README.md

 associated with a module extension.

 Let's say we have a module called `GitHub` that needs to store some settings and secrets.
 The module developer could initialize a context called
 `GitHub` as part of the loading section in the module code.
-All module configuration would be stored in this context by using the functionality in this module.
+All module configuration could be stored in this context by using the functionality in this module.
+The context for the module is stored in the `SecretVault` as a secret with the name `Context:GitHub`.

-Even the `Context` module uses its own context to store settings and secrets.
-The context is called `PSModule/Context` and can be seen on the secret vault.

 ### User Configuration